MOSAIC Community Clinic

 clinic

-The clinic is run by MOSAIC, in partnership with the Burnaby Primary Care Network, Fraser Health, the Burnaby Division of Family Practice, the Burnaby Inter-Agency Council and the Ministry of Health.
+This Burnaby Primary Care Network clinic is operated by MOSAIC, in partnership with Fraser Health, the Burnaby Division of Family Practice, the Burnaby Inter-Agency Council and the Ministry of Health.

-MOSAIC Community Clinic operates within the Burnaby Primary Care Network (PCN), a community-based network of health-care professionals and clinics who plan and deliver the health-care needs of a community.
+The Burnaby Primary Care Network (PCN), a community-based network of health-care professionals and clinics who plan and deliver the health-care needs of a community.
 PCNs are part of BC’s Primary Care Strategy that focuses on implementing team-based care.

 The MCC team consists of: